University Interscholastic League: History

 The Texas Legislature rewrote titles 1 and 2 of the Texas Education Code and greatly restricted the functions to be performed by the Texas Education Agency and the UIL.
 The changes made Texas an equal access state.
 The law now requires the public schools to allow all students that reside within the school's boundary equal access to all activities.
 The Senate also made amendments that expressly regulate the UIL and invalidated certain UIL rules limiting student eligibility for competitions by providing that UIL rules would only apply to a student enrolled in the public school.
-The UIL no longer has the authority to determine the eligibility of Charter/Home/Private school students.
+The UIL no longer has the authority to determine the eligibility of charter/home/private school students.

-All students must abide by the state No-Pass No-Play law.
+All students must abide by the state No Pass No Play law.
 Only students that are enrolled in a public school must abide by UIL eligibility rules, even if the activity is not a UIL event.

-In 1918, UIL excluded Private schools from membership after participation decreased significantly.
-Up to this time, private schools had competed in a separate Academy division from public schools.
-In 2003, rules were changed to allow some private or parochial schools to participate under certain circumstances when no other league is available to them.
-Other than this, membership in UIL is currently restricted to public schools and open-enrollment charter schools.